History of Belgium: Voting rights

-See also Belgian general strike of 1893

-In 1893 the government rejected a proposal for universal male suffrage.
+In 1893, the government rejected a proposal for universal male suffrage.
 Outraged, the Belgian Labour Party called a General Strike; by April 17, there were more than 50,000 strikers.
-Violent confrontations broke out with the Garde Civique (the Civil Guard or militia) around the country, as in Mons, where several strikers were killed.
-Violence escalated.
+Violent confrontations broke out with the Garde Civique (the Civil Guard or militia) around the country.
 The government soon backed down, and passed male universal suffrage but reduced its impact by creating plural votes based on wealth, education and age.
-The Catholic conservatives, with 68% of the seats, remained in power, as the Liberals dropped to only 13% of the seats and the Socialists held their share.
+The Catholic conservatives, with 68% of the seats, remained in power.

-Again in 1902 and 1913 there were general strikes aimed at forcing electoral reform and ending the system of plural voting.
-After the 1913 strike a commission was created and was expected to remove plural voting – but implementation was delayed by the 1914 German invasion of Belgium.
+Again, in 1902 and 1913, there were general strikes aimed at forcing electoral reform and ending the system of plural voting.
+After the 1913 strike, a commission was created and was expected to remove plural voting, but implementation was delayed by the 1914 German invasion.
 In 1918, King Albert forged a post-war "Government of National Union" and brought about one man, one vote universal male suffrage.
-The last restrictions on women's voting were only lifted in 1948.
+The last restrictions on women's voting were lifted in 1948.

 Culture

 Artistic and literary culture in Belgium began a revival towards the late 19th century.
-Particularly, among Walloons with the new French language literary and artistic review La Jeune Belgique.

 A core element of Belgian nationalism was the scientific study of its national history.
-The movement was led by Godefroid Kurth (1847–1916), a student of the German historian Ranke.
+The movement was led by Godefroid Kurth, a student of the German historian Ranke.
 Kurth taught modern historical methods to his students at the University of Liège.
-The most prominent Belgian historian was Henri Pirenne (1862–1935), who was influenced by this method during his period as a student of Kurth.
+The most prominent Belgian historian was Henri Pirenne, who was influenced by this method during his period as a student of Kurth.

 Architecture and Art Nouveau

-See also Art Nouveau

-At the end of the 19th century and at the beginning of the 20th century, monumental Historicism and Neoclassicism dominated the urban Belgian landscape, particularly in government buildings, between the 1860s and 1890s.
-Championed in part by King Leopold II (known as the "Builder King"), the style can be seen in the Palais de Justice (designed by Joseph Poelaert) and the Cinquantenaire, both of which survive in Brussels.
+At the end of the 19th century and the beginning of the 20th century, monumental Historicism and Neoclassicism dominated the urban Belgian landscape, particularly in government buildings.
+Championed in part by King Leopold II, the style can be seen in the Palais de Justice (designed by Joseph Poelaert) and the Cinquantenaire.

 Nevertheless, Brussels became one of the major European cities for the development of the Art Nouveau style in the late 1890s.
 The architects Victor Horta, Paul Hankar, and Henry van de Velde became particularly famous for their designs, many of which survive today in Brussels.
 Four buildings designed by Horta are listed by UNESCO World Heritage Sites.
 Horta's largest work, the Maison du Peuple was demolished in 1960.

 Empire

-Stanard rejects the widely held notion that Belgians were "reluctant imperialists."
+Stanard rejects the widely held notion that Belgians were "reluctant imperialists".
 He argues that "ordinary people came to understand and support the colony.
 Belgians not only sustained the empire in significant ways, but many became convinced imperialists, evidenced by the widespread, enduring and eagerly embraced propaganda in favor of the Congo."